 In some cases, we earn commissions from affiliate links in our posts.

 Feel like a good British mystery?
-In this post, we'll take a look at all the British TV mysteries currently on Acorn TV (as of September 2021) – along with the Canadian, Australian, and European shows dotted around the service's offerings.
+In this post, we'll take a look at all the British TV mysteries currently on Acorn TV (as of early September 2022) – along with the Canadian, Australian, and European shows dotted around the service's offerings.
 To make it easier to browse, we've added original air dates + brief descriptions for each.

 Like this sort of format, but prefer a printed (and ad-free) book you can flip through?
-The British TV Streaming Guide: US Edition comes out quarterly, with listings for the British TV shows on more than 20 different US-based streaming services.
+The British TV Streaming Guide: US Edition comes out quarterly, with listings for the British TV shows on 24 different US-based streaming services.
 We also include an index in back so you can look up the streaming service when all you know is the show name.
 Learn more or get the latest edition HERE.

-British TV Mysteries on Acorn TV
+British TV Mysteries on Acorn TV (US) in 2022

 19-2 – Canada – 2014 to 2017 – This Canadian police drama follows two unwilling partners: Officers Nick Barron and Ben Chartier.
 Together, they patrol downtown Montreal's 19th precinct in cruiser number 2.
 Though they have wildly different backgrounds and outlooks on life, they eventually learn to work together and trust one another.